Celayix Home » Crisis Planning – How Automation Helps

 Automated Communication

 As discussed, crisis planning means you have to have different procedures in place when a crisis occurs.
-For example, this can be the way in which you communicate to your staff in times of crisis.
+For example, this can be the way in which you communicate with your staff in times of crisis.
 An automated system will allow you to send out messages via email/SMS/push notification to alert staff.
 Automated communication means fast communication and you will have the ability to send notice of upcoming staffing needs, share emergency information and deploy your employees easily.

-Crisis Planning is a difficult task but with the help of automation and AI, you can make it that little bit easier.
-By implementing automation into your work practices you are giving your business an advantage and reducing risk.
-Not only will automation help your business in its crisis planning but it will also prepare it for the future.
+Crisis Planning is a difficult task, but with the help of automation and AI, you can make it that little bit easier.
+By implementing automation into your work practices, you are giving your business an advantage and reducing risk.
+Not only will automation help your business in its crisis planning, but it will also prepare it for the future.